- Graduate Degree Programs

 The University of Central Oklahoma welcomes international students and encourages them to enroll in graduate programs for which they are qualified.
-International individuals wishing to attend UCO should first contact the University's Office of International Services.
+International individuals wishing to attend UCO should first contact the University's Jackson College of Graduate Studies.
 This office will assist international applicants with the application process and advise them regarding visa requirements.

 100 N. University Drive

 The following special regulations apply to international students.

 While studying at the University of Central Oklahoma, an international graduate student on F-1 visa status must maintain full time enrollment each semester to preserve his/her US Citizenship and Immigration Services (USCIS) status.

 B. Undergraduate Degree and Transcripts

 Admission to graduate study at UCO requires the completion of a bachelor's degree or a post baccalaureate degree from a regionally-accredited institution in the U.S. or the equivalent degree from another country.
 The determination of equivalence is made by UCO using generally accepted academic resources.

 All graduate school applicants, including international students, must submit official copies of transcripts before their admissions can be finalized.
 UCO recognizes that obtaining official file copies of international transcripts can sometimes be difficult and time consuming.
 Accordingly, in some cases the Jackson College of Graduate Studies (JCGS) may grant admission based on examination and photocopying of documents in the applicant's possession pending receipt of official documents.
 Official documents must be received by the JCGS before the student's admission can be finalized.